-Types of Auto Leasing
+Types Of Auto Leasing

 When it comes to leasing a vehicle, typically there are four options to choose from.

-What it is?
+- What it is?
 A lease takeover can offer a good rate on leasing for those who take over the remainder of another person’s lease.

-How does it work?
+- How does it work?
 You don’t have to pay as much of an upfront price when taking over.
-Sometimes, there may be a financial incentive when you are taking over the lease, since the dealership needs the car to be rented.
+Sometimes, there may be a financial incentive when you are taking over the lease since the dealership needs the car to be rented.
 In these situations, it’s important to be aware of the vehicle’s state and mileage.
 Carefully read through the lease to ensure there are no surprises.

-Leasing a Used Car
+Leasing A Used Car

-What it is?
+- What it is?
 While not the most common kind of lease, it is common amongst those using a lease to eventually own the vehicle.
 It is also a possibility for those taking over someone else’s lease.

-How does it work?
+- How does it work?
 A lease for a used car works just like that of a new car.
 However, since there is likely to be a higher mileage and more wear and tear, it’s necessary to take a look at the state of the vehicle.
 Consider all aspects of the mechanical and electrical condition to avoid unpleasant surprises as it ages.

 When looking for a new vehicle, it’s important that you weigh the pros and cons of your financing options.
 For those considering leasing their next vehicle, these are the factors you should consider.

-Enables you to try out a vehicle before you make your decision
+- Try Before You Buy – Enables you to try out a vehicle before you make your decision

-Lease contracts tend to be shorter, usually lasting between two and four years
+- Short Commitment – Lease contracts tend to be shorter, usually lasting between two and four years

+- Don’t Own The Vehicle – You don’t technically own the vehicle during the leasing period.
 At the end of the term, you must either return the car or buy it out

-Caveats to the lease contract to avoid fees related to damage to the vehicle (the interior, dings to the paint, etc.)
+- Fees – Lease contract underwriting is designed to profit, so ensure you understand it to avoid fees related to damage to the vehicle (the interior, dings to the paint, etc.).

 Having a car is an expense and not an investment.
 Whether you’re thinking about buying your next car or leasing it, there are costs that you need to consider.